 The Board shall:

-Conduct at least four meetings per year, at such times and places as agreed to by the members.
+Conduct at least four (4) meetings per year, at such times and places as agreed to by the members.
+Meetings may take place remotely, in whole or in part.
+Remote participation is considered valid for purposes of attendance and voting.

 Host an annual meeting each April to conduct the requirements of the Board, including but not limited to review of documents, voting on officers and filling board vacancies, as applicable.

 Require a quorum for voting to take place.
-A simple majority of the CoC Board membership shall constitute a quorum.
+A simple majority of the Board membership shall constitute a quorum.

 Host meetings limited to Board members and invited guests.